 You may be eligible for a special tax credit offered through the IRS if you qualify as a low- or moderate-income worker and participate in MIT's 401(k) Plan.
 See forms below.
 MIT is not the sponsor of this credit, and all questions should be directed to your tax preparer or the IRS.

-You can schedule a one-on-one session with an MIT Retirement Counselor and/or MIT's dedicated Fidelity onsite representative.
-Learn more.
+You can schedule a one-on-one session with MIT's dedicated Fidelity onsite representative:

 Paul Gunning, Fidelity Workplace Planning & Guidance Consultant